yopooja/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe

-Simple Tic Tac Toe android App
+It is a simple Tic Tac Toe android app game which has different levels.
-1.Easy level AI
+ 1.Easy level with two players.
-2.Working with optimal speed
+ 2.Easy level with AI.
-3.Problem that the cells of  tic tac toe table merge with each other on certain moves.
+ 3.Difficult level with AI.